kristinemlarson/gnssrefl/docs/use_cases/use_vlis.md

 <img src=../_static/vlis-1.png width=600>

-To make the RHdot correction:
+In the next section, it will compute and try to remove the RHdot correction:

-<code>subdaily vlis 2022 -rhdot T</code>

 <img src=../_static/vlis_rhdot3.png width=600>